On Two-Handed Planar Assembly Partitioning with Connectivity Constraints: Hardness of Connected Assembly Partitioning

-We now modify the construction so that $A$ consists of grid-aligned unit squares, i.e., $A \subset \dX$, in order to show that PPCST-SQ remains NP-complete.
-We show how to convert each part in the original polygonal construction to a \textit{quasi-polygon} --- an equivalent collection of squares.
+We now convert $A$ to a \gridass{} $A_{sq}$ to show that the restricted problem variant \textsc{PPCST-GRID} remains NP-complete.
+We show how to convert each polygon $p \in A$ to a \textit{quasi-polygon} --- an equivalent collection of squares that emulates $p$.

+Figure~\ref{fig:full_squares} shows the converted version of the polygonal construction in Figure~\ref{fig:full}.
+In this figure, each line segment signifies a contiguous part of a single grid row or column occupied by squares.
+Each variable now corresponds to a variable gadget, which we temporarily consider to be a rigid part (like the variable rectangles in the polygonal construction) for ease of exposition.
+The full details of the variable gadgets are given at the end of this section.
+The definition of the assignment \ass{} now refers to the variable gadgets, i.e., $x_i \in \phi$ is assigned \true{} if and only if the corresponding variable gadget is in $\up{}$.

+Figure~\ref{fig:clause_conversion} shows a "zoomed in" view of a converted positive 3-clause, where individual squares are shown.
+It shows the four quasi-polygons $a_i, b_i, c_i, d_i$ that correspond to the polygonal parts of the same name, respectively.
+Each quasi-polygon maintains the same color as before (blue, green, red, and orange for $a_i,\ldots, d_i$, respectively).

+We now describe the conversion of the polygonal construction in more detail.
+For brevity, the description focuses only on the new elements and intricate details.
+At the top of the assembly $A_{sq}$, we add a \textit{blocking} quasi-polygon $B$ (drawn in black in Figure~\ref{fig:full_squares}).
+The top row of $B$ is wide enough so that it blocks all the other squares in the construction from above.
+A symmetric quasi-polygon $B'$ that blocks all other squares from below is added at the bottom of the construction.
+That is, \up{} (resp. \down{}) must contain a square of $B$ (resp. $B'$).
+Therefore, we denote by $t$ some square in $B' \cap \down{}$, which is non-empty.

 The main intricacy that arises in quasi-polygons is that they may get split up by the partition instead of remaining a single rigid piece.
-Even though we cannot avoid such splits, we will show that they cannot occur in critical places.
+We therefore introduce a lemma that will be used to show that such splits cannot occur in critical places.

-Figure~\ref{fig:full_squares} shows the converted version of the polygonal construction in Figure~\ref{fig:full}, limited to positive clauses.
-In this figure each line segment signifies a contiguous part of single grid row or column that is occupied by squares.
-The figure also shows the converted variable gadgets, but for now we treat them as if they are rigid parts, like the variable-rectangles in the polygonal construction.
-This means that the definition of the assignment \ass{}, which a assigns \true{} to $x_i \in \phi$ if and only if the variable-rectangle $x_i \in \up{}$, is still valid.
-The conversion of each variable-rectangle to an equivalent quasi-polygon is addressed separately in Appendix~\ref{sec:var gadget}.
-Figure~\ref{fig:clause_conversion} shows an approximate "zoomed in" view of a converted positive 3-clause, where individual squares are shown.
-It shows the four quasi-polygons $a_i, b_i, c_i, d_i$ that are respectively equivalent to the polygonal parts of the same name.